texas-mcallen-mission/deploy-google-app-script-action-typescript/readme.md

-# Google AppsScript Codebase Deployifier
+# Google AppsScript Deployment Manager

 <!--  WYLO: FIGURE OUT A GOOD NAME FOR THIS PROJECT -->

 *A fairly simple and pretty robust way to get your code from GitHub to a Google AppsScript project that all happens in the cloud.*